-2020-2021 Freshman (9th Grade) Course Listing Vernon Malone College and Career Academy
+2023-2024 Freshman (9th Grade) Course Listing Vernon Malone College and Career Academy

-This is a listing of the courses projected to be taught in the 2020-21 school year.
+This is a listing of the courses projected to be taught at VMCCA for the 2023-2024 school year.
 Use this listing along with the Course Description Guide and Four-Year Graduation Plan to complete your registration on Power School.
 Consult with your counselors, teachers, and parents to ensure that you have selected appropriate courses for your individual Pathway and future success.
-Note that the online registration database (Power School) will list courses alphabetically by department.